bolzhub/Root-Inserts/README.md

 ## Acknoledgements

-Thanks to Paul, Tanguy, Suzanne and my family for their help and support
+Thanks to Paul, Tanguy, Suzanne, Adrien and my family for their help and support

 ## LICENSE